 Unveiling UNCAC: An Access to Information Campaign to Track Transparency in UNCAC Implementation

-Following this, the UNCAC Coalition is launching an Access to Information Campaign in collaboration with civil society organizations (CSOs) across the globe to submit formal Freedom of Information requests to their respective governments and relevant authorities, appealing for the release of crucial UNCAC documents.
+Following this, the UNCAC Coalition has launched an Access to Information Campaign in collaboration with civil society organizations (CSOs) across the globe to submit formal Freedom of Information requests to their respective governments and relevant authorities, appealing for the release of crucial UNCAC documents.
 This campaign is an opportunity for CSOs to make their voices heard, and to hold their governments to account in terms of the fundamental right of access to information.

 What is this campaign about?

-The information is to be requested by CSOs through formal requests under national access to information legislation.
+The information is requested by CSOs through formal requests under national access to information legislation.
 Where no such laws exist, CSOs can submit requests to their national government and reference the transparency principles enshrined in the UNCAC (in particular Articles 10 and 13).

 Why is this important?

 The UNCAC is the only binding global anti-corruption mechanism.
 Almost all countries in the world have ratified the UNCAC.
 The UNCAC also emphasizes the important role of civil society in anti-corruption efforts and calls on States to be transparent about their anti-corruption efforts.
 Through our campaign, we want to find out if governments are truly committed to those principles.

 The UNCAC review process is weak: countries are not required to publish the key documents of the process (the self-assessment checklist and the full country review) – only an executive summary of approximately 10 pages has to be published.
 The UNCAC review process is a very resource intensive process, and full country reports are often 300 to 500 pages long, containing relevant details on how countries have implemented provisions of the UNCAC – details that are not included in the executive summary.